Airbus A220 (Photo: Jan Gruber).

 Air Baltic applies the brakes: The Latvian airline is postponing the takeover of 25 Airbus A220-300 machines.
 To the year 2024.
 This means that the expansion of the pure A220 fleet, which was previously announced, is slowing down.

-The Air Baltic fleet list currently shows 22 examples of the A220-300 aircraft.
+Air Baltic's fleet currently includes 22 A220-300 aircraft.
 Three more will follow as planned by the end of the year, the airline announced.
-"After the crisis, it will become clear that a 145-seat aircraft is exactly the right thing, because there are very many routes that are not in great demand," said Air Baltic boss Martin Gauss.
-"The focus on the A220 makes our life a lot easier."
+"After the crisis, it will become clear that a 145-seat aircraft is exactly the right thing, because many routes do not have great demand," said Air Baltic CEO Martin Gauss.
+"Focusing on the A220 makes life much easier for us."

 Leave a Comment